Stylix

 stylix.targets.vim.enable

-Whether to enable theming for Vim and/or Neovim.
+Whether to enable theming for Vim.

 Type: boolean